gleal42/42_Minishell/README.md

 - `PWD` and `OLDPWD`updated everytime we change directories.
 OLDPWD is used for `cd -` to go back to previous directory.
 - `HOME`used for `cd` (with no arguments)
 - `SHLVL` used in case we call `./minishell`

+Environment variables will be important in our Minishell in the following ways:

+> If the user types:
+>
+> `echo $PWD$USER`

+> The standard output should print something like:
+>
+> `/Users/gleal42/Desktop/42_Minishellgleal42`

+This list of variables can be acessed in two ways:

+1. By adding a third argument to main `(int main (int argc, char **argv, char **envp))`
+2. By calling the environ global varialbe `extern char **environ`

+If we were allowed to use functions that can actually alter environment variables such as `putenv` `setenv` and `unsetenv`, the second option (using the extern global variable *environ*) would be great.
+But, the only function we're allowed to use related to environment variables is `getenv`, and we also have a limit on the global variables that we can use (just one), which is why we chose to duplicate this array of strings (in a linked list for easier setting and unsetting of variables).

+___

+### 4. Signals

 ___